ivan-hc/AppMan/README.md

 # What works?
 Updating applications and cleaning up any backup files created after each update.

-# What is not working?
-Installing applications from a repository using `appman -i [program]`, for this i wrote a separate `appman-install` script and a `appman-remove` script to remove them.
-I've manage my scripts to create AppImages too using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit), just like you can do with PKGBUILDs in Arch Linux with the AUR repository, but with the standalone nature of AppImages.
+To install applications I wrote a separate `appman-install` script, a `appman-remove` script to remove them and an `appman-sync` script to update both the previous scripts.
+I usually manage my scripts to create AppImages too using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit), just like you can do with PKGBUILDs in Arch Linux with the AUR repository, but with the standalone nature of AppImages.
-Some of my scripts are already available in other repositories:
+Some examples are already available in other repositories:

 [AnyDesk](https://github.com/ivan-hc/AnyDesk-AppImage-installer), the popular remote desktop's client;